Museum of the American Railroad

 Railroad museum in Frisco, Texas, U.S.

 The Museum of the American Railroad, formerly known as the Age of Steam Railroad Museum, is a railroad museum in Frisco, Texas.
 The museum has more than 70 pieces of steam, diesel, passenger, and freight railroad equipment sitting on 15 acres making it one of the largest historic rail collections in the US.
 Guests may walk through some of the equipment on guided tours.

 History

 The museum began as a small exhibit at Fair Park in 1963, and continued as a staple of the annual State Fair of Texas.
 It officially became a museum in 1986, remaining at its original site until November 2011.
 The museum has fully moved to Frisco, Texas; the move was based on a strategic plan, called Visions 2006, which called for a comprehensive reorganization of the museum, including new facilities, new governance and new programs.
 The museum's offices and some exhibits are temporarily housed at the Frisco Heritage Museum while construction continues on the museum's new location two blocks south.

 TrainTopia, a G scale model train layout, opened in July 2018 in the Frisco Discovery Center next to the museum's site.
 An additional O-scale layout is being reassembled.
+As of May 20th, 2025, the museum is working on construction of a new events pavilion.